-4.2 BROAD MECHANISMS FOR REGULATING SERVICES
+4.2 BROAD MECHANISMS FOR REGULATING QUALITY

-The RIC, in promoting all-round efficiency in the water and wastewater sectors, will consider a number of incentive mechanisms focused on improving the level and quality of service provided by WASA to all its customers.
+The RIC, in promoting all-round efficiency in the water and wastewater sectors, will consider several incentive mechanisms focused on improving the level and quality of service provided by WASA to all its customers.
 These mechanisms are not mutually exclusive and thus more than one mechanism can operate at a time.
 The main mechanisms discussed here are: